meganzinka/mulit-agent-student-flow/backend/API_DOCUMENTATION.md

 ## Lesson Setup

-### `POST /lesson/setup`
+### `POST /api/lesson/setup`
 Analyze a lesson plan (text or PDF) and extract structured context.

 **Purpose:** Use this at the beginning of a session.
-The returned `LessonContext` should be stored in the frontend and included in subsequent `/ask` requests so students adapt to the grade level and topic.
+The returned `LessonContext` should be stored in the frontend and included in subsequent `/api/ask` requests so students adapt to the grade level and topic.

+The lesson analyzer calls Gemini to extract:
+- Grade level, subject, and topic
+- Learning objectives and key concepts
+- Context summary (how students at this level think about the topic)
+- The mathematical problem being discussed
+- How each student profile would approach this problem

 **Request:**
 ```json